The Outer Worlds 2: Paradise Island Substation Repair Guide – Get the Corrosive Shock Machine Gun

 Inside the Building

-Once through the vent, you’ll find yourself inside the previously inaccessible main building.
-The Substation Repair Kit sits on a table in plain sight—you can’t miss it once you’re inside.
+Once through the vent, you’ll find yourself inside the main building.
+The Substation Repair Kit is on a table in plain sight—you can’t miss it once you’re inside.

-Bonus loot: While you’re in here, look around for additional items.
-The building usually contains spare parts, ammunition, or consumables worth grabbing.
+Bonus loot: While you’re in here, look around for additional items including spare parts, ammunition, and consumables worth grabbing before you head back out.

 Complete Substation Repair Process

-You’ve got the kit.
-Now let’s actually fix this thing and get your reward.
+You’ve got the kit (or Engineering 3).
+Now let’s fix this thing and get your reward.

 Southern Substation Repair Kit in The Outer Worlds